Background pattern

 General disorders and administration site conditions:

-• Very rare: Swelling (edema) of the ankles, general malaise, fatigue, fever.
+• Very rare: Swelling (edema) of the ankles, general discomfort, fatigue, fever.

 If you experience any of the following symptoms, stop taking the medicine and inform your doctor immediately:

-• Fever and chills, headache, muscle pain (flu-like symptoms), and general malaise.
+• Fever and chills, headache, muscle pain (flu-like symptoms), and general discomfort.

-• Any change in your skin, such as mouth ulcers, throat, nose, genital, or conjunctivitis (inflammation and redness of the eyes), blisters, or widespread peeling.
+• Any change in your skin, for example, ulcers in the mouth, throat, nose, genitals, and conjunctivitis (inflammation and redness of the eyes), blisters, or generalized skin peeling.

-• Severe hypersensitivity reactions, with fever, rash, joint pain, and alterations in blood and liver function tests (these may be symptoms of multi-organ hypersensitivity disorder).
+• Severe hypersensitivity reactions, with fever, skin rash, joint pain, and alterations in blood and liver tests (these can be symptoms of multi-organ hypersensitivity disorder).

-Cases of fever with or without evident signs or symptoms of generalized hypersensitivity to allopurinol have been reported (see Immune system disorders).
+There have been reports of fever with or without signs or symptoms of generalized hypersensitivity to alopurinol (see Immune system disorders).

-Do not be alarmed by this list of side effects, as it is possible that none of them will occur in your case.
+Do not be alarmed by this list of adverse reactions, as it is possible that none of them will appear in your case.

 No special storage conditions are required.
 Store in the original packaging.